Škoda Felicia (1959–1964)

 The Škoda Felicia is an automobile which was produced by AZNP from 1959 to 1964.

 The Felicia was introduced in 1959 as a 2-door convertible, replacing the Škoda 450.
 Able to seat five persons, it was equipped with a folding hood and a plastic hardtop.
 Styling is similar to that of the contemporary Škoda Octavia.
 The Felicia was offered only with a 1089 cc (37 kW) four-cylinder engine however a Felicia Super model was introduced in 1961 powered by a larger 1221 cc (40 kW) four-cylinder.

-The cars were also imported to Western Europe or North America.
+The Felicia was exported to Western Europe and North America.
 A total of 14,863 Felicias were produced.
 The Felicia name was resurrected by Škoda in 1994 for a new model Škoda Felicia.